Multidimensional cost geometry: Abstract

-In this paper we study the geometric structure induced by the canonical reciprocal cost function and its natural $n$-dimensional extension.
+In this paper, we study the geometric structure induced by the canonical reciprocal cost function and its natural $n$-dimensional extension.
 In logarithmic coordinates, the potential depends only on the linear combination $S=\alpha\cdot t$, and the associated Hessian metric has rank one at every point.
-The geometry is intrinsically degenerate and effectively 1-dimensional, with an $(n-1)$-dimensional null distribution.
+The geometry is intrinsically degenerate and effectively one-dimensional, with an $(n-1)$-dimensional null distribution.
 On the other hand, when the same function is expressed in the original $x$-coordinates, the corresponding Hessian is generically nondegenerate and defines a pseudo-Riemannian metric away from explicit singular hypersurfaces.
 We further analyze affine and Levi-Civita geodesics and compare their behavior.
 In particular, affine geodesics in logarithmic coordinates are globally defined, while in $x$-coordinates their behavior is restricted by the domain and the singular set.

-Finally, we relate the construction to symmetrized Itakura-Saito and Bregman divergences, and give a Fisher-Rao realization of the logarithmic Hessian metric.
+Finally, we relate the construction to symmetrized Itakura--Saito and Bregman divergences, and give a Fisher--Rao realization of the logarithmic Hessian metric.

 {{\bf Keywords.} Hessian geometry, degenerate metric, affine structure, Levi-Civita connection, geodesics, gradient paths, reciprocal cost.}

 {\bf MSC (2020):} 53A15, 53B20, 53C21, 53C25.

 {\mathcal{C}} {\mathcal{C}_R}